microsoft/react-native-windows/packages/@react-native-windows/codegen/Document.md

 - `field`: the C++ field to store a JavaScript function.
 - `functionName`: the JavaScript function name.
 The default value is `L"field"`.
-- `moduleName`: the JavaScript module event emitter name.
+- `moduleName`: the JavaScript callable module name.
 If this argument is not set, the `moduleName` in `REACT_MODULE` will be used.

 ```c++
 REACT_FUNCTION(AddValues, addValues, RandomModuleName)